 Started in 2006, Rome finally had for itself a film festival to match its iconic cinematic status, rendering the city's once glorious film industry a much-needed shot in the arm.
 Linked to another feisty newcomer – New York's Tribeca Film Festival – Rome's very own film festival boasts both arthouse kudos and the money to lure stars and big players.

 Fotografia, or the Roman annual photography festival, sets a wide range of exhibits in venues all across the city, from historic museums to avant-garde backstreet galleries.

 A great thing about Rome is that every inch of the city is filled with historic attractions and ancient ruins.
 While you may not be able to see them all, it pays to take take your feet to these sights.

 1) The Colosseum

 The Colosseum is almost synonymous to the Holy Roman empire, that is why it is the foremost place to visit while in the district.
 This ancient structure used to be the playground of the royals, where they entertained themselves and the crowds with the brutal killing of warriors (think Russell Crowe in the movie ‘Gladiator.’)
 Admission price starts at USD 18.00.

 2) St. Peter’s Basilica

 As the headquarters of the head of the Catholic Church – the Pope – St. Peter’s Basilica is technically an attraction of the Vatican City.
 However, since the city is within the confines of Rome, it is considered a Roman treasure as well.
 With a dome designed by Michelangelo, and the square designed by Bernini, the Basilica gives the ultimate high to religious and artistic people alike.
-Admission price is USD 16.
+Admission price starts at USD 9.00 .

 Address: Piazza di San Pietro